 Juveniles should take advantage of their ability to easily expunge their criminal record.
 Failing to do so may result in employment and higher education issues further down the road.
 Law Offices of Clifton Black, P.C. has proven experience assisting clients with juvenile expungement.
 We will guide you through the process and represent you in court if necessary.

 Call (719) 328-1616 to schedule a time to meet with us.
-Law Offices of Clifton Black, P.C. is based in Colorado Springs but we regularly assist clients with expungement in areas such as Pueblo, Woodland Park and Cañon City.
+Law Offices of Clifton Black, P.C. is based in Colorado Springs but we regularly assist clients with expungement in areas such as Denver and Littleton.

 - Which Juveniles Can Immediately File for Expungement?